 Baby Teeth Breakdown

-A child’s first baby tooth usually erupts between six and 10 months of age and between 25 and 33 months, your tiny tot will likely have a full set of primary teeth.
+A child’s first baby tooth usually erupts between six and 10 months of age, and between 25 and 33 months, your tiny tot will likely have a full set of primary teeth.
 When do kids start to lose baby teeth?
-It can vary, but typically around the age of six or seven and by 12-years-old, they’ll have all of their adult teeth, except for the wisdom teeth.
+It can vary, but teeth typically begin falling out around the age of six or seven, and by 12 years old, most kids will have all of their adult teeth, except for the wisdom teeth.
 The fact that they aren’t in your child’s mouth for very long in the grand scheme of things doesn’t diminish the importance of baby teeth.

 Functions of Primary Teeth

 Ultimately, this can result in crowding and misalignment of the teeth and jaws and, in extreme cases, impacted permanent teeth that are blocked from erupting partially or entirely.
 This may in turn lead to the need for extensive orthodontic treatment.
-While a lot of kids end up wearing braces, if the baby teeth fall out too soon, it can make the process more time-consuming and costly.
+While a lot of kids end up wearing braces, if the baby teeth fall out too soon, it can make the process more time consuming and costly.

 When the primary teeth have set up shop in a child’s mouth, they can learn to speak correctly and articulate clearly.
 Then, once the baby teeth fall out, if their articulation does change (a lisp or hissing sound is pretty common when the front teeth fall out), it’s temporary and doesn’t become an ingrained habit.
 When the permanent teeth come in, they should go right back to their normal speech patterns.
 If they were never able to enunciate properly, it can be harder to correct the problem.

 Having a bright, healthy smile gives kids confidence and makes them feel good about themselves.
 This is really important during the school-aged years when they’re especially vulnerable to teasing and bullying.
 Additionally, tooth pain or insecurities can affect their concentration and distract from schoolwork.

 Keeping Baby Teeth Healthy

-Last month on our blog, we covered everything you need to know about brushing baby’s teeth.
-Brushing twice a day, starting as soon as the first tooth erupts, flossing once daily and eating a well-rounded diet are key ways to keep primary teeth healthy.
+In a previous blog post, we covered everything you need to know about brushing baby’s teeth.
+Brushing twice a day, starting as soon as the first tooth erupts, using a fluoride toothpaste, flossing once daily and eating a well-rounded diet are key ways to keep primary teeth healthy.

 If your child’s baby tooth is knocked out, seek emergency dental care.
 A tooth can often be re-implanted within an hour of the accident.
-If the tooth can’t be saved, we evaluate the patient and depending on their age and where they’re at in their oral development, we sometimes use a simple appliance called a space maintainer.
-A space maintainer is exactly what it sounds like.
+If the tooth can’t be saved, we evaluate the patient and, depending on their age and where they’re at in their oral development, we sometimes use a simple appliance called a dental space maintainer.
+A dental space maintainer is exactly what it sounds like.
 It maintains space where the tooth was lost so the permanent tooth has room to come in correctly.

 Another super important step for healthy primary teeth is regular dental visits.
-If your child is in need of a pediatric dentist in Park Slope or Williamsburg, book an appointment at Bitesize Pediatric Dentistry today.
+If your child is in need of a pediatric dentist in DUMBO, Park Slope or Williamsburg, Brooklyn, book an appointment at Bitesize Pediatric Dentistry today.
 We’ll keep their baby teeth healthy and strong!